 But these comparisons aren’t effective unless the interest calculation method is the same.
 The way Zable calculates interest means its customers may sometimes pay more interest than they would with a different credit card at the same APR.

-Comments on this article are now closed as Zable is correcting the problem and bringing the card into line with other cards.
+Comments on this article are now closed as Zable has brought the card into line with other cards.